 - 1/2 teaspoon each salt/pepper

-- 2 cups whole fat greek yogurt
+- 2 cups greek yogurt (I use 2%)

-- 1 egg, whisked
+- 1 large egg

-- 1 1/2 cups shredded mozzarella
+- 1 1/2 cups shredded mozzarella cheese

-- 1/4 cup shredded cheddar cheese (another 1/4 cup for topping)
+- 1/2 cup shredded cheddar cheese (divided)

-- 1/2 cup milk, 2%
+- 1/2 cup milk (I use 2%)

 - 1/4 teaspoon each salt/pepper

-- Add the kale and 1/2 teaspoon each of salt and pepper.
+- Saute the veggies: In a large skillet or Dutch Oven (capable of containing the entire bunch of shredded kale), heat 2 tablespoons of olive oil over medium heat.
+Add onions and cook for about 4 minutes, until they start to turn translucent, stirring occasionally.
+Add the kale and 1/2 teaspoon each of salt and pepper.
 Stir until kale begins to wilt, about 2 minutes.
 Add chicken broth, and continue to cook until all the kale is wilted and most of the chicken broth is absorbed by the kale, about 5 minutes.
 Remove from heat and set aside.

 Inspired by Healthy Squash and Kale Casserole from Food Network.
 Nutrition information estimated with My Fitness Pal.